Record TTriangle

 • Local is based on initial Triangle, given when constructing this TTriangle.
 It's constant for this TTriangle.
 It's used by octree collision routines, that is things like TBaseTrianglesOctree.SphereCollision, TBaseTrianglesOctree.RayCollision and such expect parameters in the same coord space.

-If Local already contains world-space geometry, then World can just remain constant, and so is always Local copy.
+If Local already contains the geometry in TCastleScene coordinates, then SceneSpace can just remain constant, and so is always a copy of Local.

 Public InternalShape: TObject;